Early Slavs: Medicine

 The ancient Slavs knew human anatomy well, which is evident from the existence of numerous old names for body parts.
 Due to the lack of sources, we do not know for sure what they suffered from, but it is assumed that they were plague, malaria and dysentery.
 The medicines they used were mostly of animal and plant origin.
 Less commonly, minerals, sulfur and salt were used for medicinal purposes.
 The Slavs cleansed themselves in log cabin saunas and bathed in rivers.
-The early medieval Muslim traveller Ibrahim ibn Yaqub wrote: "The cold even when it is intense, is healthful to them, but the heat destroys them.
+The early medieval Jewish traveller Ibrahim ibn Yaqub wrote: "The cold even when it is intense, is healthful to them, but the heat destroys them.
 They are unable to travel to the country of the Lombards because of the heat."

 Craftsmanship

 Wood, leather, metal and ceramic work were all skillfully practiced by the Early Slavs.
 Pottery was made by craftsmen, or women, possibly in domestic workshops.
-Clay was mixed with course material, such as sand, crushed rock, to improve the qualities.
+Clay was mixed with coarse material, such as sand, crushed rock, to improve the qualities.
 Clay was worked by hand and roughly smoothed after completion, clay vessels also made with assistance of pottery wheels.
 After they were dried they were baked at a low temperature in bone-fire kilns.
 Pottery was produced not only by craftsmen, but also ordinary people as it did not require extensive practice, other crafts however were produced by professional craftsmen.

 Metalworking was very important, as it was required to make tools and weapons.
 Iron was needed by every tribe, and it was produced by smiths using local ore, which was primarily bog ore.
 Once the ore had been turned into usable iron and slag removed, it was made into bars.
 Smiths made many types of products such as knives, tools, decorative items as well as weapons, which were not always made by separate weapon smiths.
 Broken tools were reforged, as iron was a valuable resource.

 Houses, as well as their inside fittings and everyday items were made from wood.
 Carved bowls, vessels and beautifully made dippers were common in most homes.
 Leather and textiles, made of both linen and wool were made into carpets, blankets, overcoats and other clothing.
 Spindlewhorls were used to make thread in the home.
 Glass beads were crafted, and were often used as trade goods.